 First look at campus culture, Means says: “Are there professional learning opportunities there, and are faculty actually working with staff from the teaching and learning center?”

 Tesene advises institutions to look at compensation for the extra labor and time needed to redesign courses for adaptive learning technology.

 “Does the campus offer recognition in the form of stipends or awards?” she asks.
 “It takes time, effort, and energy to do this well.
 Faculty require institutional supports as well as recognition for their commitment to teaching and learning.”

 7. Capacity for inclusive learning

 This means course content and instructional methods are designed to engage students in ways that are meaningful to them.
-Collaborative projects and interactive digital simulations can be effective for students who tune out during long lectures and text-reading sessions.

 - Do department chairs and faculty know the success rates for their foundational courses for key student subgroups?